2 Banks To Buy In Anticipation Of Earnings Season

 Purpose of this Post

-Going into earnings season I like to have a scorecard of analyst estimates and price targets as I evaluate the strength of earnings reports.
+Going into earnings season, I like to have a scorecard of analyst estimates and price targets as I evaluate the strength of earnings reports.

 The purpose of this post is three-fold:

-1. Provide the bank analyst community's second quarter earnings expectations scorecard as well as price targets over the next year for 25 large banks.
+- Provide the bank analyst community's second-quarter earnings expectations scorecard as well as price targets over the next year for 25 large banks.

-3. Set the stage for a review of second quarter earnings reports; in this future post actual earnings will be compared to estimates, key comments made by bank executives will be examined, and major drivers of future profitability -- especially credit quality -- will be analyzed.
+- Set the stage for a review of second-quarter earnings reports; in this future post, actual earnings will be compared to estimates, key comments made by bank executives will be examined, and major drivers of future profitability - especially credit quality - will be analyzed.

 Caveat: While I caution bank investors, directors, and executives from being too focused on quarterly earnings, there is no doubt that quarterly earnings reports provide a vital health check on the banking industry.
 In particular, I look for executives' comments about credit quality trends as well as earnings misses linked to a spike in loan loss provision.
 As a reminder, bank earnings in recent years have been bolstered by historically low provision expense reflecting benign credit conditions.
 This will change at some time and that change will be detected during a quarterly earnings report.
-When provision jumps, earnings estimates will be missed, and bank stocks will suffer.
+When provision jumps, earnings estimates will be missed and bank stocks will suffer.

 25 Banks

-The following banks are discussed in this post: Ally Financial (ALLY), American Express (AXP), Bank of America (BAC), BB&T (BBT), Bank of New York/Mellon (BK), Citigroup (C), Citizens Financial Group (CFG), Comerica (CMA), Capital One Financial (COF), Discover Financial (DFS), Fifth Third Bancorp (FITB), Goldman Sachs Group (GS), Huntington Bancshares (HBAN), JPMorgan Chase (JPM), Keycorp (KEY), Morgan Stanley (MS), M&T Bank (MTB), Northern Trust (NTRS), PNC Financial Services Group (PNC), Regions Financial (RF), SunTrust Banks (STI), State Street Corporation (STT), USBank (USB), Wells Fargo (WFC), US Bank (USB), and Zions Bancorp (ZION).
+The following banks are discussed in this post: Ally Financial (ALLY), American Express (AXP), Bank of America (BAC), BB&T (BBT), Bank of New York/Mellon (BK), Citigroup (C), Citizens Financial Group (CFG), Comerica (CMA), Capital One Financial (COF), Discover Financial (DFS), Fifth Third Bancorp (FITB), Goldman Sachs Group (GS), Huntington Bancshares (HBAN), JPMorgan Chase (JPM), Keycorp (KEY), Morgan Stanley (MS), M&T Bank (MTB), Northern Trust (NTRS), PNC Financial Services Group (PNC), Regions Financial (RF), SunTrust Banks (STI), State Street Corporation (STT), U.S. Bank (USB), Wells Fargo (WFC), and Zions Bancorp (ZION).

 Q2 2017 EPS Estimates